 In old times, connecting a camera to a live production switcher required many different cables.
 Each cable had a specific job: sending video, controlling the camera, sending audio, and combining everything.
 These cables only sent signals in one direction.

-Transmit top-notch video over standard Ethernet networks with NDI 4K.
-No need for costly, bulky dedicated video cables – your existing network infrastructure does the job seamlessly.
+With NDI 4K, you can transmit top-notch video over standard Ethernet networks.
+There is no need for costly, bulky, dedicated video cables—your existing network infrastructure does the job seamlessly.

 NDI ensures low-latency video transmission, often under one millisecond.
 This near-instant transfer is perfect for scenarios where precise video synchronization is paramount.